aylarfakheriyan/Simurgh-RtD/README.md

 # Research Contribution

-This project investigates an RtD approach for designing immersive cultural experiences by integrating:
+This project explores an RtD approach for designing immersive cultural experiences by integrating:

 - Cultural analysis
 - Narrative interpretation